csiro-robotics/raycloudtools/README.md

 ## Ray Cloud Tools
-A set of command line tools for processing ray clouds, together with an associated C++ library.
+A set of command line tools for processing ray clouds, together with an associated C++ library. cmake .. from buid directory.

-1. `$ mkdir build`

-2. `$ cd build`

-3. `$ cmake ..`

-4. `$ make`

 To access the tools from anywhere, place in your ~/bashrc: export PATH=$PATH:'source code path'/raycloudtools/bin

 **Dependencies:**

-Eigen (needed by all): sudo apt-get install Eigen3 should do it
+Eigen: sudo apt-get install Eigen3 should do it

-LibNabo (needed for most): git clone https://github.com/ethz-asl/libnabo.git, then follow build and install instructions in its README.md.
+LibNabo: git clone https://github.com/ethz-asl/libnabo.git, then follow build and install instructions in its README.md.

-**Optional dependencies:**

-For rayconvert to work from .laz/.las files:

-* git clone https://github.com/libLAS/libLAS.git, then follow build and install instructions in its README.md.
-Possible alternative: sudo apt-get install liblas-dev ?
-You will also need lasZip.
-* cmake .. -DUSE_LAS  (or ccmake .. to turn on/off USE_LAS)

-For raywrap:

-* http://www.qhull.org/download/ click on Download: Qhull 2019.1 for Unix, and extract it into a folder parallel to raycloudtools.
-So there is xxx/raycloudtools and xxx/qhull-2019-1.
-In qhull, cd build cmake .., make and sudo make install.
-* cmake .. -DUSE_QHULL (or ccmake .. to turn on/off USE_QHULL)

 ## Examples: